Sustainability tweeting triumphs during the COP events : analysing environmental, social and governance (ESG) communication on twitter

 Abstract

-Purpose: With the upcoming COP 28 event in the United Arab Emirates, this study delves into the tweeting behavior of firms during COP events.
-We analyze all ESG tweets throughout COP 26 and COP 27 events, aiming to unravel the intricate connections between social media communication, industry characteristics, and financial performance.
-Design/methodology/approach: this study adopts a grounded theory approach to gain insights into the ESG and sustainability-focused initiatives undertaken by companies on social media, with a specific focus on the discourse surrounding climate change issues.
-Employing social media analytics, we conducted an in-depth analysis of ESG-related tweets from S&P 500 firms to discern the nature of their reporting and examine potential correlations with financial performance using the higher Cumulative Abnormal Returns (CARs) model.
-Findings: Our research findings introduce four novel distinct groups—Unengaged, Catalysts, Cautious, and Shapers—based on firms' proactive or reactive sustainability communication patterns.
-Our results explore the potential impact of COP event locations on tweeting behavior, proposing that conferences held in different regions, such as Asia versus Europe, may elicit varied reactions from S&P 500 firms.
-In terms of legitimacy, the study finds no significant differences in tweeting characteristics between industries.
-However, it uncovers a correlation between firms' CARs and their membership in specific tweeting groups, emphasizing that financial performance is intricately linked to social media communication patterns.
+Purpose: With the recent conclusion of the United Nations Conference of the Parties (COP) 28 in the United Arab Emirates, this study aims to investigate the tweeting behaviour of firms surrounding COP events.
+The authors analyse the environmental, social and governance (ESG) tweets from the COP 26 and COP 27 events, aiming to deepen the understanding of the complex relationships between social media communication, industry characteristics and financial performance.
+This timely analysis is critical for assessing how the latest global discussions on climate change are influencing corporate communication strategies on sustainability, offering fresh insights into the evolving dynamics of ESG engagement in the context of these pivotal international meetings.
+Design/methodology/approach: In this study, the authors embrace a grounded theory approach to gain insights into the ESG and sustainability initiatives presented by companies on social media, with an intensified focus on climate change discourse.
+Leveraging advanced social media analytics, this study expands its scope by conducting a thorough examination of ESG-related tweets from Standard and Poor’s (S&P) 500 companies.
+In addition, the authors explore the relationships between such communication efforts and financial performance, applying an advanced cumulative abnormal returns (CARs) model.
+This methodological enhancement enables a more sophisticated understanding of how ESG communication on Twitter correlates with, and potentially influences, a firm’s market valuation and financial health, offering invaluable insights into the strategic importance of digital sustainability discourse.
+Findings: The research findings introduce four novel distinct groups – Unengaged, Catalysts, Cautious and Shapers – based on firms’ proactive or reactive sustainability communication patterns.
+The results explore the potential impact of COP event locations on tweeting behaviour, proposing that conferences held in different regions, such as Asia versus Europe, may elicit varied reactions from S&P 500 firms.
+Despite no significant inter-industry differences in tweeting habits, the authors discover a significant link between firms’ financial metrics, specifically CARs, and their categorised communication styles.
 The results challenge the simplistic view that higher social media engagement leads to positive financial outcomes, suggesting instead that lower financial performance may drive firms to adopt more extreme communication patterns, possibly as a strategic move to enhance corporate legitimacy.
+Originality/value: This study offers new insights into how companies use social media during significant climate change events, namely, COP events.
+By classifying firms according to their ESG communication approaches, the results reveal uncharted correlations between how companies communicate on social media, namely, Twitter, and the correlation to financial performance.

 ORCID iDs